 We had a dessert (read chocolate) extravaganza the night we left Istanbul, immediately follow

 We had a 'regular' lunch time extravaganza also, with a pirate theme, which included quite a few ice sculptures.
 This, too, was beautiful to look at.
-The only problem with it is choosing what to eat when the selections are so numerous.

 Another thing that was fun was that for every theme night, the dining room staff decorated the dining room to the hilt and of course had costumes to match.